emfem/emfem/README.md

 Contributing
 ------------

-The users are encouraged to open an issue for questions or bugs.
+The users are encouraged to open an issue for any questions or bugs.
 Pull requests for any enhancement are also wellcomed.

 Authors